-Measur e No. Measure Category Classification Year Measure Introduce d Estimated / Actual Completion Year Organisations Involved Funding Source Defra AQ Grant Fundin q Funding Status Estimated Cost of Measure Measure Status Reduction in Pollutant / Emission from Measure Key Performance Indicator Progress to Date Comments / Barriers to Implementation Monitoring IT System data for fleet vehicles (e.g. it records harsh braking, excessive speeding etc. On the basis of this data a programme of driver training will be created to address safety, fuel economy, extended vehicle life and reduced emissions 3 improved driving efficiency . undergone driver training. program to be established in 2021/22 to address the common themes within driving performance.
+Measur e No. Measure Category Classification Year Measure Introduce d Estimated / Actual Completion Year Organisations Involved Funding Source Defra AQ Grant Fundin g Funding Status Estimated Cost of Measure Measure Status Reduction in Pollutant / Emission from Measure Key Performance Indicator Progress to Date Comments / Barriers to Implementation 52 To use the on board Vehicle Monitoring IT System data for fleet vehicles (e.g. it records harsh braking, excessive speeding etc. On the basis of this data a programme of driver training will be created to address safety, fuel economy, extended vehicle life and reduced emissions Vehicle Fleet Efficiency Driver training and ECO driving aids 2020 2022-2023 BBC Transport and Stores Manager LA-BBC No Funded Within existing resources On-going Reduction in N02 and PM due to improved driving efficiency.
+Number of employees that have undergone driver training.
+The data obtained over the next few months will allow a driver training program to be established in 2022/2023 to address the common themes within driving performance.
 Where it is evident that there are also drivers who are not driving as environmentally and economically as they could these will also be addressed on an individual basis.
 This will ensure the continuation of safe economical driving as well reducing the of whole life vehicle cost and improving the Councils green performance.
-50 Capital Fleet Vehicle Replacement for HGV's Vehicle Fleet Efficiency Other 2020 2021-2024 BBC Transport and Stores Manager LA-BBC No Funded £500k - £1 Million On-going Reduction in N0 2 and PM due to replacement of older HGV's.
+2022/2023 53 Capital Fleet Vehicle Replacement for HGV's Vehicle Fleet Efficiency Other 2020 2021-2024 BBC Transport and Stores Manager LA-BBC No Funded £500k - £1 Million On-going Reduction in N02 and PM due to replacement of older HGV's.
 Number of replacement HGV's The Capital Vehicle Fleet replacement programme for HGV's (Refuse Freighters 26 Tonnes) identified for replacement will be replaced with Euro standard engines (Euro 6 onwards). £750k per annum Before purchasing, consideration will be given based on practicality and economics of the adoption of new technologies that have come to market.
 This includes Electric and Hydrogen Propulsion methods.
-On-going 51 Vehicle Emissions Testing Vehicle Fleet Efficiency Testing Vehicle Emissions On-going On-going BBC Transport and Stores Manager LA - BBC No Not Funded Within existing resources On-going Reduction in N02 and PM as regular serviced and maintained vehicles to ensure they are operating efficiently.
+On-going 54 Vehicle Emissions Testing Vehicle Fleet Efficiency Testing Vehicle Emissions On-going On-going BBC Transport and Stores Manager LA - BBC No Not Funded Within existing resources On-going Reduction in N02 and PM as regular serviced and maintained vehicles to ensure they are operating efficiently.
 Reduced emissions All BBC Fleet vehicles (98 road vehicles including 20 LGV's) are annually emission tested in house prior to MOT Emission testing.
 BBC also undertakes additional emissions tests on all fleet vehicles if any new fuel or engine components have been changed.
 This is to ensure vehicle emission compliance.
-On-going On-going 52 To provide all allotments within the Other Other 2020 On-going BBC Environment - Head of Environment LA-BBC No Not Funded Within existing resources Planning Reduction in Particulates due to reduction of Reduction in bonfires from allotments Multi team meeting taken place to discuss the feasibility New Measure devised in late 2020
+On-going On-going